CV-Sports-Game/VR_DEV/README.md

 # 🎯 VR Sports Analysis - AI Coach
+Project by: Vrishan, Adhya, Aditya

 An AI-powered sports analysis system that provides real-time feedback on boxing and fencing techniques.
-Built for VR integration and automated coaching.
+Built for VR integration and automated coaching(VR aspect work-in-progress).

 ## 🚀 What This Project Does